 - Rest: let your steak rest for at least 5 minutes before slicing.

 Grilling steak may seem intimidating, but in this post, we’ll teach you how to grill steak and make it perfectly juicy on the inside with a beautifully charred crust on the outside every time.

 Flank Steak: this grilled flank steak is made with a simple marinade.
 First, it’s tenderized with a meat pounder and then grilled to medium/rare.

 Sous Vide Steak: sous vide steak is a fool-proof way to cook a steak to a certain doneness.
 Finish it off in the grill or sear it on a cast-iron skillet.

 Any other leftover steak: got leftover steak?
 This is one of the best leftover steak recipes because your steak is already cooked!
-Use what you have, it will be great.
+Here are some cuts we recommend:

 When it comes to your steak temperature, it’s all preference.
 If you are using your steak hot off the grill, we suggest serving the steak warm.
 If you’re using leftover steak, cold steak is also delicious.

 Our personal preference for salad with steak?
 HOT!